 Treatment Options for Kidney Failure

 Dialysis is a treatment that filters the blood.
-There are two types of dialysis:
+There are 2 types of dialysis:

 A kidney transplant is a type of surgery.
-A kidney is removed from another living person or someone who has just died.
+This is the way doctors prefer to treat kidney failure.
+Compared with dialysis, a transplant can offer you a better quality of life, as well as a longer life.
+A kidney is removed from another living person or from an organ donor who has just died.
 The donated kidney is then placed in the body of the person with kidney failure.
 Once in place, the new kidney takes over the work that the old kidneys can no longer do.
 If the transplant succeeds, dialysis isn't needed.

-In addition to one of the treatments above, you may also need medications to help with your kidneys' other tasks.
-Your healthcare team can tell you more about these medications.
+In addition to 1 of the treatments above, you may also need medications to help with your kidneys' other tasks.
+Your health care team can tell you more about these medications.